Quantum work statistics at strong reservoir coupling

-which is the difference between the total free energy $F_{SR}(t)=-\beta^{-1}\text{ln} \ \text{tr}\big[e^{-\beta H(t)}\big]$ of the composite state and the free energy of a bare reservoir, $F_R=-\beta^{-1}\text{ln} \ \text{tr}_R\big[e^{-\beta H_R}\big]$.
-It then follows from our approximation $\beta^2g^2\ll 1$ that the polaron free energy is equal to this mean force free energy to the same order in coupling; $F_{PS}(t)\simeq F_S^*(t)$ and hence we have recovered the Jarzynski equality~\eqref{eq:FT} obtained within the original frame.
-From the validity of the fluctuation theorem, one can therefore conclude that the work distribution predicted by our equation~\eqref{eq:lind} is consistent with the laws of stochastic thermodynamics \cite{Talkner2020}.
+where $\Delta F_{PS}$ is the change in the polaron free energy, $F_{PS}(t)=-k_B T \ln (2\cosh[\frac{\beta}{2}\omega(t)])$.
+In fact, we recognise that this result is equivalent to the exact fluctuation theorem derived in \cite{Campisi2009a} since the polaron's free energy is approximately equal to the original system's mean-force free energy $F_S^*(t)=F_{SR}(t)-F_R$ \cite{Jarzynski2004}.
+The latter is defined as the difference between the total free energy $F_{SR}(t)$ and that of the bare reservoir $F_R$ \cite{Ford1985,Jarzynski2004, Gelin2009a,Campisi2009a,Philbin2016,miller2018,Jarzynski2016}, and the approximation $F_{PS}(t)\simeq F_{S}^*(t)$ holds under our previous assumption $\beta^2 g^2\ll 1$.
+One can therefore conclude that the work distribution predicted by our equation~\eqref{eq:lind} is consistent with the laws of stochastic thermodynamics \cite{Talkner2020}.

-It is important to highlight the parameter regimes for which our model is valid; to do this, we shall consider the specific case of a two level system driven over a Landau-Zener crossing.
-In this case, the time dependent driving in the Hamiltonian may be written as $\omega_0(t) = \nu t$, where $\nu$ is the rate at which the driving occurs.
-First we consider the Born-Markov approximation in the polaron frame, which amounts to assuming that the environment can respond instantaneously to the dynamics of the system, where the dynamical timescale of the reservoir is proportional to the cutoff frequency $\omega_c$.
-From~\eqref{eq:interaction_g} this requires \cite{mccutcheon2011}

-So long as we have a sufficiently large cutoff frequency $\Delta\ll \omega_c$, this condition can be satisfied from low to high temperatures, and from weak to strong coupling as defined by the original frame (small to large $\alpha$).
-This provides us with a much wider parameter regime to probe the work statistics than would be possible with the WCME.
-Second, to ensure that the adiabatic approximation holds for the time-dependent protocol, we need the rate of change of the polaron's eigenbasis to be small relative to the energy gaps of its Hamiltonian.
-This is achieved when

-where $t_i$ and $t_f$ are the initial and final times respectively \cite{yamaguchi2017markovian}.
-The maximum is found at the intermediate avoided crossing where $t=0$.
-If we compare this condition with the Born-Markov condition~\eqref{eq:born}, we see that this can be maintained at any temperature so long as we choose a large enough cutoff frequency $\omega_c$.
-As a final condition we also require that the rate of change of the polaron energy eigenbasis must be small relative to the reservoir dynamics \cite{albash2012,mozgunov2020,dai2022,Chen2022}, which means $\nu\ll 2\omega_c$; this is guaranteed if the previous conditions are satisfied.
-To confirm that polaron theory gives a faithful description of the reduced system, we have benchmarked the system population dynamics using the numerically exact TEMPO method~\cite{strathearn2018efficient} in Appendix~\ref{appC} and find excellent agreement with the adiabatic polaron dynamics at strong coupling, in contrast to the WCME.
-Therefore, we conclude that in the Landau-Zener model our master equation for the WCO Eq.~\eqref{eq:lind} is accurate so long as $\Delta\ll \omega_c$ and $\nu\ll 2\Delta^2\kappa^2$.